sundave1998/sundave1998.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: Here is a list of my publications, you can also find me in <a href="https://scholar.google.com/citations?user=TUR1VtcAAAAJ">Google Scholar</a>
+description: Here is a list of my publications, you can also find me in <a href="https://scholar.google.com/citations?user=TUR1VtcAAAAJ"> Google Scholar</a>
 years: [2023, 2022, 2021, 2020, 2019]
 nav: true
 nav_order: 1